Dec 19, 2023

 Engagement rings have been around since the dawn of civilization and they continue to evolve.
 Today, they often represent a couple's promise to get married and form a lifelong commitment to one another.
 Whether both you and your partner will wear one, plus what the ring(s) will look like and symbolize will be decisions you and your partner make together - hopefully over many exciting conversations.

 The funny thing is even before the actual engagement takes place, the partner doing the proposing already has to make quite a commitment - a financial one - just to purchase the ring.
-Not only can an engagement ring cost a lot of money, but since it’s something you or your partner may wear for the rest of their life, it's best to choose wisely.
+Not only can an engagement ring cost a lot of money, but since it’s something you or your partner may wear for the rest of your life, it's best to choose wisely.

 If you’ll be doing the proposing and are stressing about how to save for and choose an engagement ring, we've got you covered.
 We’ll discuss: